Clifford Sifton: Family

 His brother-in-law Theodore Arthur Burrows would also serve as a Liberal MP in the Laurier government, and he was later appointed the tenth Lieutenant Governor of Manitoba.

 His brother Arthur Sifton served as the second Premier of Alberta.

+In popular culture

+Brad Austin portrays Sifton in episode 15 of season 13 "The Trial of Terrence Meyers" (February 10, 2020) of the Canadian television period detective series Murdoch Mysteries.

 Archives

 There is a Clifford Sifton fonds at Library and Archives Canada.